 Gynecology & Annual Exams

 Routine annual exams, also known as “Well Woman” exams, are essential to detect and prevent the unique health problems that women face from their teenage years through post menopause.
-A woman’s annual checkup includes a pelvic exam and breast exam, and for many women, a pap smear.
+A woman’s annual checkup includes a pelvic exam, breast exam, and for many women, a Pap smear.

 Annual Well Woman Exams Include Evaluation For:

 - Persistent pelvic pain, fatigue, heavy bleeding or bladder leakage

 What to Expect at Your GYN Visit

 Dr. G-G discusses what you can expect at your GYN visit.

 10 Things To Discuss With Your Gynecologist